BlendedFeelings/src/README.md

 # Blended Feelings
-The repo contains source code for https://blendedfeelings.com, w website where you can browse through a variety of topics, explore new subjects and organizing knowldge effectively.
+The repo contains source code for https://blendedfeelings.com, a website where you can browse through a variety of topics, explore new subjects and organizing knowldge effectively.

 ## Indexer